6 Things to Include in an Employee Termination Checklist

 6. Farewell Party

-If budget allows, purchase a small gift to share as a token of your gratefulness for their contribution to the organization.
+If the budget allows, purchase a small gift to share as a token of your gratefulness for their contribution to the organization.

 To access an editable copy of this form, click here.